 The Stuart Residence Hall Council was formerly the governing council for both Arana and Carrington and was established as an incorporated body in 1945; it remains an advisory council for both Colleges to this day.

 The University of Otago purchased Carrington Hall in 2006 and changed its name to Carrington College.

-A wonderful account of the history of Carrington College is contained within the book 'A Triumph of Improvisation - The Stuart Residence Halls Council, Stuart House, Arana Hall, Carrington Hall 1941 - 1991' compiled by G.A.
-Macaulay and copies are available to read at the college.
-The following are some excerpts from that book to give you an understanding of the history of our community.
+A wonderful account of the history of Carrington College and the Stuart Residence Halls Council can be found in 'A Triumph of Improvisation - The Stuart Residence Halls Council, Stuart House, Arana Hall, Carrington Hall 1941 - 1991' compiled by G.A.
+Macaulay.
+Copies are available to read in the College's Linton Lounge.

 "Mrs J.S.
 Thompson was appointed Matron, a cook and maid were engaged, and the Halsteads' gardener retained for a day a week to try to hold the excellent garden in order."

 In 2006, when the University of Otago purchased Carrington Hall and it became Carrington College, a new crest was designed.